Warehouse space management and the ecommerce effect

 Successful warehouse space management is becoming more difficult by the day due to the numerous challenges of ecommerce logistics.
-Ecommerce retailers require their logistics facilities to be near big cities to guarantee same-day delivery, optimise the last-mile, and cut transportation costs, among other factors.
+Ecommerce retailers require their logistics facilities to be near big cities to guarantee same-day delivery, optimise the last-mile and cut transport costs, among other factors.

-A Deloitte study indicates that by 2023, demand for warehousing space will increase by 850 million ft².
+A Deloitte study indicates that by 2023, demand for warehousing space will increase by 80 million m².
 This upturn in demand is continuing to drive up the already lofty price of logistics square footage.
 Against this backdrop, companies are forced to optimise their warehouse space management to maximise capacity and reduce costs.

 The first consequence of the ecommerce boom is a lack of logistics floorspace and the ensuing price hike caused by the law of supply and demand.
 The trend suggests that this lack of warehouse space will continue to climb.
-According to the study Global E-commerce Outlook 2022 Update by real estate consulting firm CBRE, an additional 2.1 billion ft² of warehousing will be required over the next five years to support the growth of ecommerce worldwide.
+According to a study by real estate consulting firm CBRE, an additional 200 million m² of warehousing will be required over the next five years to support the growth of ecommerce worldwide.

 So, why has ecommerce made warehouse space management so important?
 Ecommerce requires businesses to streamline processes in their facilities to meet the same-day delivery standard ― although there are even logistics services with deliveries in a matter of hours.